Socialist Workers Party (UK): International Socialists (1962–1977)

-In 1968, the group adopted Leninist democratic centralism as an organisational practice, returning to Cliff's original position after leaving aside brief flirtations with Luxemburgian critiques of party vanguardism.
+In 1968, the group adopted Leninist democratic centralism as an organisational practice returning to Cliff's original position after leaving aside brief flirtations with Luxemburgian critiques of party vanguardism.
 This period saw the IS heavily involved in the Vietnam Solidarity Campaign (in support of the Viet Cong) and local variations of the student protests of 1968, where it was able to recruit from this pool of youngsters.
 As a result, the IS grew from 400 to 1,000 members but also suffered many splits.
 According to group historian Ian Birchall, "IS's position was always one of unconditional support for the IRA in the struggle against imperialism".
 However, Socialist Worker argued against those who prematurely raised the slogan "Troops Out!" on the grounds that the presence of British troops would allow the nationalist population to recover: The breathing space provided by the presence of British troops is short but vital.
 Those who call for the immediate withdrawal of the troops before the men behind the barricades can defend themselves are inviting a pogrom which will hit first and hardest at socialists.

 With hindsight, Tony Cliff concluded that the years 1970–74 had been "the best years of my life".
 That period saw the creation of rank-and-file newspapers and a general turn to industry, including setting up factory branches.
 During the 1972 miners' strike, Socialist Worker was taken and sold by miners.
-Between March 1972 and March 1974, the membership of IS increased from 2,351 to 3,310 and also recruited a large number of manual workers into membership.
+The membership of the IS increased from 1,000 in 1971, to 4,000 by 1977.

 Meanwhile, other much smaller far-left groups emerged as a result of their members being expelled from the IS.
-The Workers' Fight group joined as an open and allowed faction, but were expelled in 1971, and ultimately became the Alliance for Workers' Liberty.
+The Workers Fight group joined as an open and allowed faction, but were expelled in 1971 over disagreements relating to the European Common Market.
+The Revolutionary Communist Group split in 1973 over the fact that the IS had no formal programme and its reliance on "Economism".
+The RCG itself had to deal with internal opposition that eventually became the Revolutionary Communist Party led by Frank Furedi.
 In 1975, what had been known as the Left Faction suffered the same fate, and became Workers Power.
-The Revolutionary Faction were expelled from the IS in 1973.
-The resulting Revolutionary Communist Group soon found itself with an internal opposition which eventually became the Revolutionary Communist Party led by Frank Furedi.
+The group had split over the lack of a party programme and transitional demands.